almazkun/omo/README.md

-# omo
+# Oh My Ollama
-Oh my ollamas
+My llamas to play with